 Let’s bring it back to the digital realm.

-You probably already know I’m a huge proponent of guest-posting.
+You probably already know we’re huge proponents of guest posting.

-In my opinion, it’s hands down one of the best inbound marketing techniques and is ideal for increasing brand visibility.
+In our opinion, it’s hands down one of the best inbound marketing techniques and is ideal for increasing brand visibility.

-For example, in one of my articles on NeilPatel.com, I mention Bryan Harris, who built a full-time business generating over $15,000 a month with a single guest post on Okdork.
+For example, in one of my articles on NeilPatel.com, we mention Bryan Harris, who built a full-time business generating over $15,000 a month with a single guest post on Okdork.

-I also think this can hold the key to gaining more branded search volume to your website as well.
+We also think this can hold the key to gaining more branded search volume for your website as well.